Till the End of the Moon | Chinese Drama

 Woven into this base is the love struggle between the main leads.
 It almost runs parallel throughout the series.

-Chinese movies which show how the Kung fu breaks a person’s meridian and the person throws up blood.
+Most of Chinese movies on Kung fu or martial arts had Bruce Lee and Jackie Chan performing like they had no bones in their body.
+The fact that much of these series has scenes where the person’s meridian breaks and the person throws up blood.
 The power of one punch and the receiver of the blow spit out blood.

 It should have been normal and no stress for me, our films also have this scene.
 But no, I felt worried that the character must go through so much for the sake of the plot.

 Karma makes one work hard to accomplish with limited cultivation – maybe there lies the facts of the matter.
 Was I convinced?
-No sire!
+The Western me didn’t and No sire!
+There was a brewing debate in my brain.

-One Life Split in Three and a ❤️🩹
+One Life Split in Three and a Broken Heart

 The story spans through multiple live times.
 The choices taken by the characters were the result of inner references and struggle.

 Of course, there are many moments of intense action and some emotionally moving ones.
-The three chances of life that get mixed and like puzzle pieces together towards finding all getting inter-connected.
+The three chances of life that get mixed and like a puzzle are pieced together towards finding all those inter-connected plot points.

 The motifs of the story are pretty much run-of-the-mill kinds, such as bad against good, love against hate, greed against benevolence to all, and all other opposite traits.